Sphumelele420/Professional-Port/README.md

 # Professional-Port
 ##
 This portfolio is just your basic professional portfolio.
-And here is what it looks like
+And here is what it looks like Obviously it will be changed over time, but as of now I am content with it 🔥
 ## 📷 Screenshots
 ![image alt](https://github.com/Sphumelele420/Professional-Port/blob/cc6b7cafa8e101a03d3f805e3f790e901510bfa8/prof1.png)
 ![image alt](https://github.com/Sphumelele420/Professional-Port/blob/cc6b7cafa8e101a03d3f805e3f790e901510bfa8/prof2.png)